NVIDIA/NeMo/tutorials/llm/llama-3/README.rst

 `Llama 3 <https://blogs.nvidia.com/blog/meta-llama3-inference-acceleration/>`_
 is an open source large language model by Meta that delivers state-of-the-art performance on popular industry benchmarks.
-It has been pretrained on over 15 trillion tokens, and supports 8K context length.
+It has been pretrained on over 15 trillion tokens, and supports an 8K token context length.
 It is available in two sizes: 8B and 70B, and it has two variants for each size - base pretrained and instruction tuned.